math-comp/analysis/README.md

 [chat-shield]: https://img.shields.io/badge/zulip-join_chat-brightgreen.svg
 [chat-link]: https://rocq-prover.zulipchat.com/#narrow/channel/237666-math-comp-analysis

-This repository contains a real analysis library for the Coq / Rocq proof-assistant.
+This repository contains a real analysis library for the Rocq proof-assistant.
 It is based on the [Mathematical Components](https://math-comp.github.io/) library.

 In terms of [opam](https://opam.ocaml.org/doc/Install.html), it comes as the following packages:
-- `coq-mathcomp-classical`: a layer for classical reasoning
+- `rocq-mathcomp-classical`: a layer for classical reasoning
-- `coq-mathcomp-reals`: real numbers for MathComp
+- `rocq-mathcomp-reals`: real numbers for MathComp
-- `coq-mathcomp-reals-stdlib`: compatibility with the real numbers of the Coq standard library
+- `rocq-mathcomp-reals-stdlib`: compatibility with the real numbers of the Rocq standard library
-- `coq-mathcomp-analysis-stdlib`: compatibility with the Coq standard library (topology only)
+- `rocq-mathcomp-analysis-stdlib`: compatibility with the Rocq standard library (topology only)
-- `coq-mathcomp-analysis`: theories for real analysis
+- `rocq-mathcomp-analysis`: theories for real analysis
-- `coq-mathcomp-experimental-reals`: sequences of real numbers and distributions (experimental)
+- `rocq-mathcomp-experimental-reals`: sequences of real numbers and distributions (experimental)

 ## Meta

 - [Authors](AUTHORS.md)
 - License: [CeCILL-C](LICENSE)
-- Compatible Rocq versions: Rocq 9.0 and 9.1 (or dev)
+- Compatible Rocq versions: Rocq 9.0--9.3 (or dev)
 - Additional dependencies:
   - [MathComp boot 2.6.0 or later](https://math-comp.github.io)
   - [MathComp finite-group 2.6.0 or later](https://math-comp.github.io)